genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/02_quick-start/08_run-the-application-docker.md

 :::note
 Make sure you have started the [resource deamon](../../../server/tooling/intellij-plugin/#remap).
 :::
-Once your resource deamon is started, you can start all genesis processes, clicking on the **start** button.
+Once your resource deamon has started, you can start all genesis processes; click on the **start** button.

 ![](/img/genesis_deamon.png)

-Wait all processes to be healthy (it may take a few minutes for the first run).
+Wait for all processes to be healthy (it may take a few minutes for the first run).

 ## Accessing the application